Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

 \item {\em Key sharing} (Line 1-6, 11-15).
 In this phase, the dealer distributes the key shares to all parties using Pedersen's VSS scheme \cite{pedersen1991non}.
-The dealer begins by randomly constructing two polynomial $A(x)$ and $B(x)$ of degree at most $f$.
+The dealer randomly constructs two polynomials $A(x)$ and $B(x)$ of degree at most $f$.
 Let $A(0)=key$.
-Then, the dealer computes a commitment $\C=\{c_j\}$ to $A(x)$, where each element $c_j=g_1^{a_j}g_2^{b_j}$, and $a_j$ and $b_j$ represent the $j^{th}$ coefficients of $A(x)$ and $B(x)$ respectively.
+Then, the dealer computes a commitment $\C=\{c_j\}$ to the polynomial $A(x)$ with using $B(x)$ for hiding, where each element $c_j=g_1^{a_j}g_2^{b_j}$, and $a_j$ and $b_j$ represent the $j^{th}$ coefficients of $A(x)$ and $B(x)$, respectively.
 The dealer sends a $\KEYSHARE$ message to each party $\node_j$ containing the commitment $\C$ as well as $A(j)$ and $B(j)$.

-After receiving $\KEYSHARE$ message from the dealer, $\node_i$ checks the commitment $\C$ with $A(i)$ and $B(i)$, and records them with sending a $\STORED$ message containing a signature for $\hash(\C)$ to the dealer.
+Once a party $\node_i$ receives $\KEYSHARE$ message from the dealer, it checks that $\C$ indeed commits $A(i)$ with using $B(i)$ for blinding, and returns a signature for $\C$ to the dealer via a $\STORED$ message.

 \item {\em Cipher broadcast} (Line 7-10, 16-26).
-In this phase, the dealer broadcasts its actual input encrypted by the key shared in the earlier phase, i.e., $A(0)$.
-After receiving $n-f$ valid $\STORED$ messages from different parties, the dealer sends $\CIPHER$ to all parties containing a ciphertext $c$ encrypting its input $m$, the hash digest $h$ of the polynomial commitment $\C$, and a quorum proof $\Pi$ containing $n-f$ valid signatures for $h$ from distinct parties.
-The remaining process of the phase is similar to a Bracha's reliable broadcast for $h$ and $c$ \cite{bracha1987asynchronous}, except that each party has to ``validate'' $h$ due to $\Pi$ carried by the $\CIPHER$ message to further proceed.
-At the end of the phase, each party can output $(h, c, A(i), B(i), \C)$, where $A(i)$, $B(i)$ and $\C$ can be $\bot$.
+After receiving $n-f$ valid $\STORED$ messages from distinct parties, the dealer sends a $\CIPHER$ message to all parties containing a ciphertext $cipher$ encrypting its input $m$, the commitment $\C$, and a quorum proof $\Pi$ containing $n-f$ valid signatures for $\C$.

+The remaining process of the phase is similar to a Bracha's reliable broadcast for $cipher$ \cite{bracha1987asynchronous}, except that a party would not ``echo'' $cipher$ if not yet receiving valid $\Pi$ for $\C$.
+At the end of the phase, each party can output $(cipher, A(i), B(i), \C)$, where $A(i)$, $B(i)$ and $\C$ can be $\bot$.

 \end{enumerate}